hrvthzslt/personal-site/content/posts/modernizing-vim-without-plugins-as-a-liar/index.md

 endif
 ```

-This is only just a segment, for demonstrating that I was not really content with this solution.
+This is only a segment, demonstrating that I was not really content with this solution.
 And it did break another compatibility, up until this time, this config was compatible with **Neovim** as well, and I was not up for figuring out how to fix that.

 ![Silly fzf in Vim](silly-fzf-vim.gif)

 ## fzf like a Normal Person

-The really cool thing that **fzf** comes packaged with a vim plugin, so yes, you cannot trust me there is a plugin, but it is not handled by a plugin manager.
+The really cool thing is that **fzf** comes packaged with a Vim plugin.
+So yes, you cannot trust me; there is a plugin, but it is not handled by a plugin manager.
 It provides a command `:FZF`, I'm sure you can figure out its purpose.

 There are still two things that need to be handled: Setting up a command for **fzf** to ignore the `.git` directory, and adding the plugin path to the `runtimepath`.
-That is path for runtime files, _the more you know_...
+That is the path for runtime files, _the more you know_...

 ```vim
 set rtp+=/usr/share/doc/fzf/examples,/opt/homebrew/opt/fzf